adonisjs/v6-docs/content/docs/fundamentals/typescript_build_process.md

 Instead of running the `bin/server.js` file directly, we recommend using the `serve` command for the following reasons.

 - The command includes a file watcher and restarts the development server on file change.
 - The `serve` command detects the frontend assets bundler your app is using and starts its development server.
-For example: If you have a `vite.config.js` file in your project root, the `serve` command will start the `vite` dev server.
+For example, If you have a `vite.config.js` file in your project root, the `serve` command will start the `vite` dev server.

 ```sh
 node ace serve --watch